oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 `adc-time.c` is a test program which prints the time in seconds of the ADC clock.
 It was used to test timing triggers with the `adc-acq` tool provided with adc-lib.
 If you want to use it, make sure to modify the `ZIO_ID` macro to the correct value.
+You can compile it by running `make adc-time`.

 #### Processing data